cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Registration is the only part in OPAQUE that requires an authenticated and confidential channel, either physical, out-of-band, PKI-based, etc.

-The registration flow is shown below.
+The registration flow is shown below:

 ~~~
     creds                                   parameters